izot/smartserver-iot/apps/channelMonitor/readme.md

 The initial deployment uses a xif file (`channelMon.xif`) that enables monitoring a single U60 interface (`lon0`) at 5s intervals.
 If excessive packet drops occur in 6 consecutive samples (30s), the Lontalk stack will be shutdown, and restart 150s later.
 It is believed that when the failure occurs (5-8 day intervals), that all of the SmartServers in the IP-852 channel are likely to see it and application recovery sequence will insure all of the SmartServers are silent for a sufficient duration for the looping to cease.
 Up to 4 interfaces can be monitored but this requires configuration from the CMS.

 The application runs as a service under supervisorctl as the service `channelMon`.
 The stdout of the channelMon will report the stack restart events (`/var/log/supervisor/channelMon.log`).
-More details are also record in daily log files stored in the directory: `/media/sdcard/app_logdata`
+More details are also recorded in daily log files stored in the directory: `/media/sdcard/app_logdata`
 ## Installation
+**Take note that in step 6 below you must replace [pwd] to match your SmartServer password.
+Otherwise, the script will fail.
+If you want to monitor the the installation use this command: `./setup.sh [pwd]` instead of running in the background as shown.**
 1. Copy the files `channelMonitorDelopy.zip` to the folder `/media/sdcard/updates`.
 You will need to login as user root with an scp client.
 2. Using an SSH client application such as `putty.exe` Login as user root.
 The password for root should match the apollo user password.
 3. Type: `cd /media/sdcard/updates `